jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Device Testing

-The website was tested using

-The website was tested on the following devices:
+This site was tested on the following devices:
-- Device one
-- Device two
+- Windows 10 PC with a 24" MSI Curved gaming monitor
+- Raspberry Pi 4 with a 24" MSI Curved gaming monitor
+- Xiaomi Redmi Note 10 Pro

 ### Browser compatibility

-Testing has been carried out on the following browsers:
+The website was tested on the following web browsers:
-- Googe Chrome, version xxx.xxx.xxx.xxx
+- Google Chrome (Version 112.0.5615.121)
+- DuckDuckGo

 ### Manual testing